 Sepsis results from the interaction of the infectious agent, usually bacteria, with the host’s immune, cardiovascular, neuronal, metabolic, and coagulation systems.
 Some degree of inflammatory response to infection is normal, but when this response is dysregulated, an excess of pro- and anti-inflammatory mediators leads to organ dysfunction.

 Sepsis caused by gram-negative bacteria is mediated primarily by endotoxin, also known as lipopolysaccharide (LPS).
 The main effects of LPS are caused by its lipid A component.
-Lipid A combines with LPS-binding protein, and together are bound by Toll receptor 4 (TLR4), a pattern recognition receptor (PRRs) on the surface ...
+Lipid A combines with LPS-binding protein, and together are bound by Toll receptor 4 (TLR4), a pattern recognition receptor (PRRs) on the surface of macrophages ...